PacktPublishing/FastAPI-By-Example/README.md

-# Understanding-How-Web-APIs-Work
+# FastAPI By Example
-Understanding How Web APIs Work, published by Packt
+FastAPI By Example, published by Packt